garyttirn/8266OTA/README.md

 ### Store images ###

-Images are stored on the Docker host in the <local firmware directory> defined in the Docker run command to be bound to ./bin/
+Images are stored on the Docker host in the local firmware directory defined in the Docker run command to be bound to ./bin/

-The file name must be the <ESP MAC Address>.bin.
+The filename must be the <ESP MAC Address>.bin.
 All letters must be upper case.

 eg. CC50E3CBAFEC.bin